-Population statistics in this area give details of the composition of the population, broken down by sex, age, civil status, country of birth and citizenship for all of Sweden, counties, municipalities and urban areas.
-The former population and housing censuses (1960-1990) are included in this statistical area.
+Population statistics in this area give details of the composition of the population, broken down by sex, age, civil status, country of birth and citizenship for all of Sweden, counties, municipalities, etc. The former population and housing censuses (1960-1990) are included in this statistical area.